dominicap/auto-tune/README.md

         `apt-get install libtag1-dev`

 * [Ruby](https://www.ruby-lang.org/en/downloads/) - The language behind the software.
+Must be at least version 2.3.0 or higher.

     - On macOS if [brew](https://brew.sh) is installed, execute: